dotnet/csharplang/proposals/function-pointers.md

 Restrictions of this feature:
 - Only applies to methods marked as `static`.
-- Local functions cannot be used in `&`.
+- Non-`static` local functions cannot be used in `&`.
 The implementation details of these methods are deliberately not specified by the language.
 This includes whether they are static vs. instance or exactly what signature they are emitted with.